Hotmoka/hotmoka/tutorial/Takamaka.md

 ## Specialized Storage Array Classes <a name="specialized-storage-array-classes">

 The `StorageArray` class is very general, as it can be used to hold any type of storage values.
-As always with Java generics, this means that primitive values cannot be held in a `StorageArray`, directly, since, for instance, `StorageArray<byte>` is not legal syntax in Java.
+Since it uses generics, primitive values cannot be held in a `StorageArray`, directly, since, for instance, `StorageArray<byte>` is not legal syntax in Java.
 Instead, one could think to use `StorageArray<Byte>`, where `Byte` is the Java wrapper class `java.lang.Byte`.
 However, that class is not